docker-library/faq/SIGNING.md

 ​
 ## What is OpenPubkey?
 ​
-[OpenPubkey](https://github.com/openpubkey) is a Linux Foundation project that enables binding of ODIC identities to ephemeral signing keys.
+[OpenPubkey](https://github.com/openpubkey/openpubkey) is a Linux Foundation project that enables binding of ODIC identities to ephemeral signing keys.
 OpenPubkey is an integral part of the new Docker Official Images attestation signing and verification story, along with GitHub Actions, The Update Framework (TUF), and Transparency Logs.
 ​
 ## How does TUF fit in with Docker’s DOI signing solution?
 ​
-Docker is planning on using TUF to distribute Trust Policy and updates to verification code to clients (e.g., `docker` CLI).
+Docker is planning on using TUF to distribute Trust Policy and updates to verification libraries to clients (e.g., `docker` CLI).
 Trust Policy includes:
 ​
 * Which attestations should be present on DOI (i.e., SBOM and provenance)
 * Which identities should have signed the above attestations